elijahanghw/drone-hover/README.md

 ## Limitations:

 - Motor commands are are linearly mapped to force output.
-To update to be proprotionate to square of propeller angular velocity.
+To update to be proprotionate to square of propeller RPM.
 - Spinning hover optimization does not work when force is aligned with torque for all values of input commands.
 SLSQP require constraints to be twice differentiable.
 To consider alternative optimization algorithms.
 - The origin of the body-fixed coordinates is assumed to always be on the C.G.
 To consider a more general case where the origin and the C.G. do not coincide.